 Bieber gets first major league win as Indians beat Twins 4-1

-CLEVELAND (AP) — Shane Bieber pitched one-run ball into the sixth inning in his first major league win, helping the Cleveland Indians beat the Minnesota Twins 4-1 on Sunday.
+Bieber capped a whirlwind few hours by pitching one-run ball into the sixth inning for his first major league win, helping the Cleveland Indians beat the Minnesota Twins 4-1 on Sunday.

-Bieber scattered 10 hits and struck out seven in 5 2/3 innings in his second career start.
-The rookie right-hander was recalled from Triple-A Columbus earlier in the day when Carlos Carrasco went on the 10-day disabled list with a bruised right elbow.
+He scattered 10 hits and struck out seven in 5 2/3 innings in his second career start.
+He was recalled earlier in the day when Carlos Carrasco went on the 10-day disabled list with a bruised right elbow.

+”It was hectic,” said Bieber, who was told about his promotion Saturday evening. ”They said go pack what you need and get on the road as soon as possible.”

-Yan Gomes‘ three-run double in the third snapped a 1-all tie.
-Tyler Naquin had an RBI single in the second.
+Catcher Yan Gomes, whose three run-double in the third snapped a 1-all tie, was impressed with the composure a 23-year-old pitcher who began the season at Double-A Akron showed in unusual circumstances.

 Cleveland salvaged the finale of the three-game series and broke a five-game losing streak against Minnesota.